 - Bake the turnovers for 25-30 minutes, until the pastry has puffed and the tops of the turnovers are a light golden brown.

 - Remove the baking sheet to a wire rack and let the turnovers cool on the baking sheet for about 15 minutes while you prepare the glaze.

-- Add the powdered sugar, almond and vanilla extracts, and 1 tablespoon milk to a small bowl.
+- Add the powdered sugar, salt, vanilla, and 1 tablespoon milk to a small bowl.
 Stir until all the lumps of powdered sugar have dissolved and you have a smooth glaze.
 If you feel that the glaze is too thick, add a bit more milk until it's a consistency that will allow you to drizzle it over the turnovers.